 Mistake 1: Not building from the ground up

-When you hear about all the amazing things BRM can bring to your organisation, you can’t help but want to implement it as fast as possible.
-Organisations often hastily bring in an external team to introduce a whole new set of benefits management frameworks onto their pre-existing processes and draft them onto pre-existing projects.
-Arbitrarily adding benefits management frameworks that are out of context is one way to set your implementation up for failure.
+When you hear about how amazing BRM is, you can’t help but want to implement it immediately.
+Organisations often hastily bring in an external team to introduce a whole new set of benefits management frameworks.
+Oftentimes, this results in organisations grafting these frameworks onto their pre-existing processes and projects.
+Arbitrarily adding benefits management frameworks that are out of context is certain to set your implementation up for failure.

-As we have discussed in our prior post, Project Benefits vs Project Value, benefits beginners often mistake benefits for value and fail to get the results they desire.
+Benefits beginners often mistake benefits for value and fail to get the results they desire.
 Remember, benefits on their own are meaningless.
-Projects are about gaining value not just getting benefits.
+Projects are about gaining value, not just getting benefits.

-That is why building your benefits management implementation from the ground up is critical.
-Drafting in benefits without a deep understanding of an organisation’s pre-existing context and the underlying reason behind their activities leads to a lack of proper value realization.
+That is why it is critical to build your benefits management implementation from the ground up.
+Drafting frameworks without an understanding of an organisation’s context and reasons behind their activities leads will only bring meaningless value.

-Some of the main reasons why organisations may not be willing to start from the ground-up include a lack of organisational buy-in and support, the perception that BRM is overly bureaucratic and time-consuming and the lack of linkages of BRM to other PPM activities.
+There are circumstances which may appear better to not build from the ground up.
+These may include a lack of organisational buy-in and support, the perception that BRM is overly bureaucratic and time-consuming, and a lack of linkages of BRM to other PPM activities.

-Avoid this mistake by: Learning the true value of BRM, securing buy-in from key leadership figures and getting people invested in the BRM activities from early on.
+Avoid this mistake by: Learning the true value of BRM, securing buy-in from key leadership figures, and getting encouraging people to invest in the BRM activities early on.